grandadmiral-thrawn/smashDB/README.md

 Call UPDATE the same way you called CREATE, for example:

-        Foxs-MacBook-Pro:smash dataRonin$ python smasher.py UPDATE SHELDON SOLAR You are processing using the SMASHER Python toolkit. (c) MIT 2015.
+        Foxs-MacBook-Pro:smash dataRonin$ python smasher.py UPDATE SHELDON PRECIP You are processing using the SMASHER Python toolkit. (c) MIT 2015.
 You have given the following information:

         ~ Method: UPDATE
-        ~ Attribute: SOLAR
+        ~ Attribute: PRECIP
         ~ Server: SHELDON
         ~ Start Date: None
         ~ End Date: None
-        Finished writing LogFile
+        ~ Sitecode or Station: None
+        ~ Creating CSV?: None
-        finished creating Solar Radiation from 2015-04-15 00:00:00 to 2015-04-22 00:00:00
+        finished creating PRECIP from 2014-01-02 00:00:00 to 2015-06-23 00:00:00
-        Finished writing LogFile
         checking that the methods are updated
-        Updating your methods prior to insertion in the db!
+        Updating your heights, depths, and methods prior to insertion in the db!
-        This is gonna update the LTERLogger_Pro database database updated from 2015-04-15 00:00:00 to 2015-04-22 00:00:00 for Solar Radiation
+        This will update the LTERLogger_Pro database
+        database updated from 2014-01-02 00:00:00 to 2015-06-23 00:00:00 for PRECIP
+        Foxs-MacBook-Pro:smash dataRonin$

+This is the simplest update.
+The Precip function has just recently been added here.
+Here is what we would see in the database! (just a few rows, descending order).
+It has not really rained much!

+        DBCODE  ENTITY  SITECODE    PRECIP_METHOD   HEIGHT  QC_LEVEL    PROBE_CODE  DATE    PRECIP_TOT_DAY  PRECIP_TOT_FLAG EVENT_CODE  DB_TABLE    ID
+        MS043   3   PRIMET  PPT108  100 2D  PPTPRI01    Jun 21 2015 12:00:00:000AM  0.0 NA      SHELDON_LTERLogger_PRO_MS04313  536
+        MS043   3   PRIMET  PPT108  100 2D  PPTPRI01    Jun 20 2015 12:00:00:000AM  0.0 NA      SHELDON_LTERLogger_PRO_MS04313  535
+        MS043   3   PRIMET  PPT108  100 2D  PPTPRI01    Jun 19 2015 12:00:00:000AM  0.0 NA      SHELDON_LTERLogger_PRO_MS04313  534

-Your methods will be checked against METHOD_HISTORY_DAILY, just in case.
+For all updates, your methods will be checked against METHOD_HISTORY_DAILY, just in case.

 For every attribute, an instance of mylog is generated to print errors.
 Although the names of the mylog files vary, they are all created in the home directory.

-For example, mylog-dewpoint.csv contains:
+For example, mylog\_dewpoint.csv contains:

         "ERROR","DESCRIPTION"
         "incompleteday","Incomplete or overfilled day, 2015-04-16 00:00:00, probe DEWCEN04, total number of observations: 21"
         "incompleteday","Incomplete or overfilled day, 2015-04-16 00:00:00, probe DEWCEN01, total number of observations: 21"

-mylog-soilwc.csv contains:
+mylog\_soilwc.csv contains:

         "ERROR","DESCRIPTION"
         "incompleteday","Incomplete or overfilled day:  2015-04-16 00:00:00, probe SWCCEN01, total number of observations: 21"